 Brighton & Hove is the world’s first designated One Planet City.
-On 18 April 2013, the city’s Sustainability Action Plan received accreditation from sustainable development charity BioRegional for its plans to enable residents to live well within a fairer share of the earth’s resources.
+The city’s Sustainability Action Plan received accreditation from sustainable development charity BioRegional in 2013, for its plans to enable residents to live well within a fairer share of the earth’s resources.

 The One Planet approach aims to create a future where it’s easy, attractive and affordable for all of us to lead happy and healthy lives, using a fair share of the earth’s resources.

-The Sustainability Action Plan [PDF 645kb] outlines how we will use the One Planet approach to meet two of the council’s key priorities - creating a more sustainable city and modernising the council.
+The City Sustainability Action Plan [PDF 679kb] outlines how we will use the One Planet approach to meet two of the council’s key priorities - creating a more sustainable city and modernising the council.

 Background and key links

-The One Planet Sustainability Action Plan for the city and council was unanimously approved by councillors at the Policy & Resources Committee meeting on 21 March 2013 [PDF 49kb]
+The City Sustainability Action Plan 2015-17 for the city and council was unanimously approved by councillors at the Environment, Transport & Sustainability Committee on 13 October 2015.

 The council's Climate Change Strategy concentrates on reducing the city's carbon dioxide emissions.
 This has to be a priority as they account for nearly half the city’s ecological footprint.